xjtu-omics/Scissor/README.md

 For example in the ***example_type.txt***, we define two types of CGRs as follows to simulate:

 ```
-type1	A,B,C,D,#	C^,B,A,C,E	2
+type1	A,B,C,D,#	A,C^,B,C,E,D	2
 type2	A,B,C,D,#	A,C^,A^,B,D	1
 ```

 ##### Prepare template genome

 1. Provide a normal reference genome.
-Scissor will treat this as a haploid genome by default, and implants CGRs.
+Scissor will use this as a haploid genome by default, and implants CGRs.
 2. Provide diploid genome named with ***h1*** and ***h2***.
 Scissor will use one haplotype to implant CGRs.
 Haplotypes ***h1*** and ***h2*** can be hacked by simple SVs, and ensure the SV regions are added to the exclude region file. *Please refer to VISOR if you want to simulate haplotype-aware simple SVs.*

 Create the chromosome size file ***chrom.sizes.tsv*** for genome to hack.